ibm-cloud-docs/satellite/supported-regions.md

 For more information, see the [{{site.data.keyword.satelliteshort}} architecture](/docs/satellite?topic=satellite-service-architecture#architecture).

-**What {{site.data.keyword.cloud_notm}} multizone metro should I choose for my {{site.data.keyword.satelliteshort}} location?** </br>
+**What {{site.data.keyword.cloud_notm}} multizone metro do I choose for my {{site.data.keyword.satelliteshort}} location?** </br>
 You can choose any of the supported {{site.data.keyword.cloud_notm}} multizone metros to manage your {{site.data.keyword.satelliteshort}} location.
 The metro determines where the master of your {{site.data.keyword.satelliteshort}} control plane runs.
 For more information, see the [{{site.data.keyword.satelliteshort}} architecture](/docs/satellite?topic=satellite-service-architecture#architecture).
-To reduce latency between the {{site.data.keyword.cloud_notm}} multizone metro and your {{site.data.keyword.satelliteshort}} location, choose the metro that is closest to where your physical compute infrastructure resides.
+To reduce latency between the {{site.data.keyword.cloud_notm}} region and your {{site.data.keyword.satelliteshort}} location, choose the region that is closest to where your physical compute infrastructure is.

 **Is there a limitation where my compute hosts can reside?** </br>
 No. Because you bring your own compute host infrastructure to your {{site.data.keyword.satelliteshort}} location, you can choose to host this infrastructure anywhere you need it.
-This can include hosts in your own on-premises data center, hosts that you set up with cloud providers, or edge computing devices as long as they meet the [minimum host requirements](/docs/satellite?topic=satellite-limitations#limits-host-system) for {{site.data.keyword.satelliteshort}}.
+Hosts can be in your own on-premises data center, other cloud providers, or edge computing devices if they meet the [minimum host requirements](/docs/satellite?topic=satellite-limitations#limits-host-system) for {{site.data.keyword.satelliteshort}}.